Ultraviolet freeze-in dark matter through the dilaton portal: Dilaton portal dark matter production

-In this case, neglecting the leading order phase space factor, the approximate form of scatting rate ${\cal C}_{\!X}$ is the same as that of the scalar DM case, i.e. \eq{eq_CX_scalar}.
+In this case, neglecting the leading order phase space factor, the approximate form of scattering rate ${\cal C}_{\!X}$ is the same as that of the scalar DM case, i.e. \eq{eq_CX_scalar}.